 Interactive teller machines are a great example of modernization in personal financing.
-These machines are essentially an evolved ATM, and while somewhat limited in utility, they’re providing an interesting option for banks and credit unions to serve customers in extremely rural or urban areas.
+These machines are essentially an evolved ATM, and while somewhat limited in utility, they’re providing an interesting option for financial institutions to serve customers in extremely rural or urban areas.

-We’re going to cover what an ITM or interactive teller machine is, their pros and cons, and where this technology is headed to next.
+We’re going to cover what an ITM or interactive teller machine is, its pros and cons, and where this technology is headed next.

 An interactive teller machine, or ITM, is essentially a "branch in a box" system that uses a combination of touch screens and video technology to offer a virtual version of the in-person banking experience.